car251290/Javier-Jesus-Carre-o-Reyna/README.md

-## Visit the Blog If you want to know more about this app please visit the blog of the app.
+## Visit the Blog If you want to know more about this app.
 https://language.water.blog/2019/01/09/ios-project/

 # iOS-project